 - Not for heavy-duty chopping and prying, e.g. with bones or frozen foods, as this can lead to chipping of the blades.

+At the end of the day, a good set of ceramic knives is a positive addition to your kitchen equipment.
+They’ll save you time and show your finesse, but they won’t do everything in the kitchen.
 That’s why I’ve recommended certain other knives along the way in this guide.
 You won’t go wrong with a set of ceramic knives complementing your high-carbon stainless steel set.

 1. Sur La Table, Sarah Jay.
 2008.
 Knives Cooks Love: Selection.
 Care.
 Techniques.
 Recipes